Listen to this Destination: BBQ article.

 She brought home a couple of styrofoam containers.
 I remember little about the food at this point, so I hesitate to comment.
 My best recollection is that the BBQ was ok, obviously not too memorable.
 I would say I would like to go back to check out their entire menu, but I certainly wouldn’t drive from Charleston just for the BBQ.

 5) Music Man’s BBQ in Moncks Corner, SC.
 This recollection will be short as well.
-We travelled to Moncks Corner for to celebrate – if I remember correctly — a birthday and the 50th anniversary of US citizenship for Heather’s step-grandmother, Elizabeth Murphy.
+We traveled to Moncks Corner to celebrate – if I remember correctly — a birthday and the 50th anniversary of US citizenship for Heather’s step-grandmother, Elizabeth Murphy.
 We found out when we arrived that the event was catered by Music Man.
 I know Music Man uses whole hogs, so I was happy to have a chance to try some new BBQ.
 That is the gist of my faint recollection.
 I remember enjoying what I ate.
 I remember having seconds.
 I don’t remember being overly impressed, but I enjoyed what I ate.
 Maybe life will lead us back to Music Man’s and I can write a more thorough review in the future.

 6) A&M Brown’s BBQ in Moncks Corner, SC.
 This is an update to a previous review.
 We lost Mrs. Murphy on March 4, 2014, a bright soul who always made us feel welcome in her home and in her life.
 Her funeral was catered by A&M. We were impressed by the taste and quality of all the food, including the BBQ.
 Our previous review was not flattering, but this second opportunity left us with a different taste in our mouths.
 The hash was fantastic.
 The BBQ, too, was very good.
 I didn’t care for the mustard as much as the vinegar-pepper, but if you’ve read enough of our reviews, that will likely come as no surprise.
 I just wanted to take this opportunity to give A&M a second review, not because they were kind enough to cater the funeral but because the quality of the food was worth reporting.